edoardottt/awesome-hacker-search-engines/README.md

 - [DorkSearch](https://dorksearch.com/) - Speed up your Dorking
 - [usersearch.org](https://usersearch.org/) - Find someone by username or email on Social Networks, Dating Sites, Forums, Crypto Forums, Chat Sites and Blogs
 - [Pastebin](https://pastebin.com/) - Website where you can store text online for a set period of time
+- [Shodan](https://www.shodan.io/) - Shodan is a specialized search engine that helps users discover and analyze internet-connected devices and their vulnerabilities.

 ### Not working / Paused